José Luis Castillo: Castillo vs. Mayweather I

 In his first bout with undefeated American junior lightweight champion Floyd Mayweather Jr., Castillo started slow but gradually lured the flashy boxer into a toe to toe battle.
 Castillo had great success in the middle rounds, when he cut off the ring and used his strength to try wearing down Mayweather.
 As the fight progressed, Castillo's power and pressure seemed to turn the fight in his favor, having tremendous success with body punching while Mayweather became more stationary, allowing the stronger Castillo to do significant work.
 Castillo closed the fight strong, outlanding Mayweather 35-20 in the 11th round and totally dominated the 12th.
 Punch stats showed Castillo with lopsided totals in every category; punches landed, thrown & power punches landed & thrown and overall connect percentages.
 Despite the clear advantages numerically, Castillo’s slow start cost him the fight as he only won 1 of the first 6 rounds.
 Judge Jerry Roth and John Keane scored it 115-111, and judge Anek Hongtongkam scored it 116-111, all for Mayweather, a decision that was loudly booed by the crowd.
 The HBO announce team loudly voiced its disapproval of the verdict, with unofficial scorer Harold Lederman having Castillo winning 115-111.
-Despite the unofficial scorer Harold Lederman scoring the fight for Castillo, most ring side press for the fight scored the fight for Mayweather, including unofficial scorers for Ring Magazine, ESPN, and the Associated Press all scoring the fight for Mayweather.
 Ultimately the fight was close enough to the Mayweather team that a rematch was signed.